TutorialDoctor/TD-Godot-Games/3D Camera Movement/README.md

-A very simple (and probably wrong) way to do a 1st person camera.
+A simple demo using my FPS controller.
 Tweak it however you like.
 Mesh was thrown together.

 ![](screenshot.png)